Also known as: plyometric push-up, plyo push-ups, plyo pushup, plyometric pushups, clapping push-ups

 Frequently Asked Questions

-Explosive Push Ups build upper-body power, improve fast-twitch muscle recruitment, and enhance athletic pushing strength.
-They also increase shoulder stability and core coordination when performed with proper form.
+Explosive push-ups improve upper-body power, fast-twitch muscle recruitment, and explosive strength in chest, triceps, and shoulders.
+They enhance athletic pushing power and core stability when performed with proper technique.

 What common mistakes should I avoid?